 To obtain the L2_SM_AP product from SMAP observations involves many aspects of product generation.
-This includes instrument performance, satellite data downlink, data preprocessing activities, quality of data (e.g., data drop-off), preceding algorithm performance, availability of ancillary data, and computing related resources.
+This includes instrument performance, satellite data downlink, data preprocessing activities, quality of data (e.g., data drop-off), preceding algorithm performance, availability of ancillary data, and computation of related resources.
 Due to these activities, exceptions are expected while operating the L2_SM_AP algorithm on the SDS testbed.
 The development of L2_SM_AP software also includes identification of expected exceptions.
-The list of expected exceptions is TBD.
-However, the formulation and computer coding of L2_SM_AP software will be made robust to withstand the expected exceptions.
+However, the formulation and computer coding of L2_SM_AP software will be made robust to withstand the expected exceptions and exit normally with messages in case of any exception.